Distant Drummer

 Jonathan Stern, who purchased the paper from the founder, Don DeMaio, was the publisher from the early 1970s until it closed.
 The final editor was Robert Cherry.

 A lawsuit filed against the paper resulted in a judgment of $75,000 against it and, according to Ingram, was a deciding factor in the decision to finally close the paper, even while the award was appealed (according to an "obituary" published in October 1979 in the Daily Pennsylvanian, the student-run daily at the University of Pennsylvania).

 By that point, the paper had metamorphosed from a radical politicized counter culture paper to one which promoted itself as having "the best weekly calendar," a listing of weekly events with cultural "articles you can't find anywhere else!"

 Among notable contributors to the paper were Jonathan Takiff, who has been the longterm music critic at the Philadelphia Daily News; Len Lear, a later reporter for the Philadelphia Tribune and the Chestnut Hill Local; Clark DeLeon, who wrote a column for many years for the Inquirer and had a radio show on WPHT radio; and Art Carduner, an often-acerbic book reviewer in the paper, who ran his own movie theater, the Band Box in Germantown, with movies he chose to suit his own tastes.
 David Fricke was the music editor in the mid-1970s and went on to be music editor at Rolling Stone Magazine.
 John Diliberto, host of the public radio show Echoes, was a critic and journalist at the paper in the mid-1970s.
 Mike McGrath, the host of a local public radio program, You Bet Your Garden, was also a onetime entertainment editor of the Drummer.
+David D. Schein, host of "The Arts Menagerie" radio program on WHYY, public radio in Philadelphia, contributed articles on the arts and theater scene 1972-73.
+Music critic Keith Mason was a public radio host, concert producer and later author of the historical memoir "Please Stand Up."
 Author Thom Nickels wrote many features for the newspaper and authored the Drummer column "Omar Bloom at White Plains Hospital" for a number of years.
 Robert Cherry wrote three books, among them a biography of Wilt Chamberlain, Wilt: Larger Than Life.